Nezha: Worship

+Influence

+Arts

 Nezha has frequently appeared in Chinese mythology and ancient Chinese literature such as Fengshen Yanyi (or Investiture of the Gods), although the story of Nezha Conquering the Sea is the most well known among Chinese households.

 In Journey to the West, Nezha was a general under his father, "Pagoda-wielding Heavenly King" Li Jing.
 He fought the Monkey King, Sun Wukong, when the latter rebelled against the Jade Emperor.
 They later became friends.
 Nezha made some appearances in the novel to help the four protagonists defeat powerful demons including his adoptive sister, Lady Earth Flow.

-In other media

-Film and television
+Nezha is a recurring character in R. F. Kuang's 2018 novel The Poppy War and her trilogy of the same name.
+In the series Nezha is the second son of a powerful Warlord in a country loosely based on China.